RamiAltai/TwitterData/README.md

 # COVID-19 UAE Twitter Data

 This repository includes UAE Covid-19 data collected on an hourly basis.
 The languages targeted in our analysis, so far, are Arabic and English.
 We categorize Tweets based on language into two folders.
 These are: arTweets and enTweets.
-Inside each folder, hourly data is organized into files formatted using comma delimited format (i.e., *.CSV) with the following naming convention: year-month--hour_minutes --> [YYYY-MM-DD--HH_MM.csv].
+Inside each folder, hourly data is organized into files formatted using comma delimited format (i.e., *.CSV) with the following naming convention: year-month--hour --> [YYYY-MM-DD--HH.csv].
 Each file contains the following columns:
 * NO.: Developer-defined serial number.
 * Tweet Text: COVID-19, UAE-specific Twitter chatter data filtered from URLs, Hashtags, and Emojis
 * Tweet ID: Twitter unique Tweet ID